-Full Name of bidder or his or her representative Identity Number Position occupied in Company (director, trustee, shareholder 1 , member): The names of all directors / trustees / shareh employee / PERSAL numbers must be indicat nolders / members, their individual identity numbers, and if ted in the CSD report provided. f applic cable, YES NO 1 1 Are you or any person connected with the hidder presently employed by the state?
+Full Name of bidder or his or her representative Identity Number Position occupied in Company (director, trustee, shareholder 1 , member):

+The names of all directors / trustees / shareholders / members, their individual identity numbers, and if applicable, employee / PERSAL numbers must be indicated in the CSD report provided.

-YES NO 1.1 Are you or any person connected with the bidder presently employed by the state?
-1.1.1 The bidder acknowledges that bids from Government employees or from companies/close co with directors/members that are government employees cannot be considered. rporati ons 1.1.2 The bidder further acknowledges that any false declaration in this regard will be reported to t authorities he rele vant 1.1.3 If your answers to 1.1 is yes, then please provide details:
+YES NO Are you or any person connected with the bidder presently employed by the state?
+The bidder acknowledges that bids from Government employees or from companies/close corporations with directors/members that are government employees cannot be considered.
+The bidder further acknowledges that any false declaration in this regard will be reported to t authorities he rele vant If your answers to 1.1 is yes, then please provide details: The bidder acknowledges that bids from Government employees or from companies/close co with directors/members that are government employees cannot be considered.
+The bidder further acknowledges that any false declaration in this regard will be reported to t authorities Are you or any person connected with the bidder presently employed by the state?
+The bidder acknowledges that bids from Government employees or from companies/close corporation with directors/members that are government employees cannot be considered.
+The bidder further acknowledges that any false declaration in this regard will be reported to the relevant bouthorities